cgwire/kitsu/docs/getting-started-production/README.md

-## Create assets with copy/paste a spreadsheet file
+## Update assets with copy/paste a spreadsheet file

 Open you spreadsheet, select your data and copy them.